carsonfb/goldfire-rides-again/README.md

 - This version is more resource-intensive since it is written in Python and OpenGL rather than x86 Assembler and direct hardware calls.
 Although, the user-facing speed (e.g. frames per second) is actually higher.
 - This version is released under a Creative Commons license (see the License section below).
 The original was closed source.
 - The random pixels at the top (and bottom) are no longer displayed.
 These are now only on the back-buffer.
 This makes the display look a bit cleaner.
+- The logo is read from a pre-processed binary file instead of being created dynamically.

 [![Original Screenshot](https://carson.ballweb.org/images/goldfire.png)](https://carson.ballweb.org/images/goldfire.png)